I Want To...

 Download the Johns Hopkins Academic Medicine Application Form

-You have the option to email your application materials to the Rev. Christopher Brown at firstname.lastname@example.org.
-If you select this form of submission, you must ensure that payment of the $50 application fee follows in a timely fashion.
-Questions regarding the application process may be directed to Chaplain Brown at 410-502-1527.
+You have the option to email your application materials to Tabett Prescott.
+If you select this form of submission, you must ensure that payment of the $50 application fee (in a check - "Johns Hopkins CPE") follows in a timely fashion.
+Questions regarding the application process may be directed to Ms. Prescott at 410-550-7569.

 Johns Hopkins Academic Medicine